 This used to be a funhouse 🎶 Pripyat’s theme park never actually opened before the nuclear disaster of Chernobyl in April 1986.
 Now it just sits rusting and empty unlike the city of Chernobyl which has a few hardy permanent residents and even a regular bus service #visitkiev #chernobyl #exclusionzone #ukraine #easterneurope #traveldeeper #exploremore #themepark #travels #wander @topcatravels

 What’s it like to visit a place that has been made uninhabitable by a nuclear disaster?
-Is it safe?
+How to visit Chernobyl, Ukraine and is Chernobyl safe to visit?
 Can anything live there?
 The answers might just surprise you.
-Read what it’s like to visit one of the most infamous disasters of modern history, Chernobyl.
-How to visit and what to know before you go.
+Read what it’s like to visit one of the most infamous disaster sites of modern history.
+It is one of the most well known dark tourism sights in Europe.
+Can you actually visit Chernobyl and what to know before you go.

 In the midst of the cold war the Soviet Union were going full steam ahead with the nuclear race against the West.
 Unfortunately strict deadlines and a no nonsense approach to consequences for those responsible for delays meant corners were cut.
 None so disastrously evident as the building of Chernobyl nuclear power plant.
 During testing to shut down the reactor no. 4 in the event of an emergency, a true disaster unfolded.
 Quickly becoming one of the worst man made disasters in history.
 The events that followed furthered the casualties with the Soviet leaders refusing to admit to what had happened or take any responsibility.
 Until a station in Sweden pinpointed the origin of the radiation now sweeping across Europe.
 Without the unwittingly suicidal actions of the brave emergency services further reactors would have been affected and the whole of Europe wiped out.

 Chernobyl sits in the mid north of Ukraine.
-A two hour drive from the capital Kiev, and close to the border with Belarus (more towns in Belarus were actually affected by the disaster then in Ukraine itself).
+A two hour drive from the capital, one of my favourite cities with it’s post soviet charm and ample things to do in Kiev and close to the border with Belarus.
+Did you know that more towns in Belarus were actually affected by the disaster then in Ukraine itself?
 It is a full day trip with several sites to visit such as Pripyat town (a purpose built Soviet town for plant workers), Duga Radar (the largest of its time), the red forest, the nuclear power plant, Chernobyl city itself as well as an old school and some rural areas.

 The final death toll is estimated at 4000 people, from cancers and radiation poisoning.World Health Organisation